jeugregg/coronavirusModel/README.md

 - Confirmed cases
 - Test cases
 - Day of the week
+- Mean Age of Tested cases
+- Mean Age of Confirmed cases

 The predictions are under-estimated because the evolution is big during last days.
 The model will learn from this current changing period in few weeks, so predictions must be better.